-In pursuit of these global goals, Homecare Africa has been at the forefront with pilot innovations such as Sunlight Dishwashing liquid made with purple carbon in 2021, a first in the Unilever universe.
+Sunlight at the of In pursuit of these global goals, Homecare Africa has been at the forefront with pilot innovations such as Sunlight Dishwashing liquid made with purple carbon in 2021, a first in the Unilever universe.
 But the continent has not stopped there.
 Other examples of the “homies,” as refer to themselves, coming together in collaboration include the Plastics Action Group in South Africa, formed by volunteering employees from various departments.
 This group has to date, launched two key pilot projects which are in line with the plastic recyclability pillar, namely, the recycling centre and the Sunlight refillery station.

 As explained by Shivani Moodley, Brand Manager of Sunlight Dish and a member of the Plastics Action Group, the primary objective of the recycling centre was to investigate if a consumer will recycle if incentivized.
 This hypothesis was proven true as month on month, the team noticed an increase in the amount of waste being recycled.
 Traditionally, glass is a well-known material and consumers were recycling enormous quantities of glass, more awareness was needed to encourage consumers to recycle plastic.
 Through this pilot, the team have collected over 47 000 units of waste since launching in November last year thanks to a partnership with Imagined Earth and SPAR Mandini.

 Accelerating the collection of plastics